StefanoFiumara/medieval-conquerors-godot/docs/mechanics-ideas.md

 ### Resource Bank
 - Players can only store a certain amount of resources
 - storage space is expanded when gathering posts are built (lumber camp, mill, etc.)
-- If a gathering post is destroyed, any resources over the maximum
+- If a gathering post is destroyed, any resources exceeding the maximum available in the bank are lost

 ### Zone of Influence
 - Players have a zone of influence